ircv3/ircv3-specifications/core/message-tags-3.3.md

 Servers MAY apply moderation to this event using existing or newly specified modes or configuration.

-These events MUST NOT be delivered to clients that haven't negotiated the message tags capability and MAY be rejected if no tags are included.
+This event MUST NOT be delivered to clients that haven't negotiated the message tags capability.

-If this event is sent without any tags, servers SHOULD reject it with a standard `ERR_NEEDMOREPARAMS` error numeric.
+If this event is sent without any tags, servers SHOULD reject it.
+In this case, they MUST use the standard `ERR_NEEDMOREPARAMS` error numeric.

 See [`PRIVMSG` in RFC1459](https://tools.ietf.org/html/rfc1459#section-4.4.1) for more details on replies and examples.